ishkining/100-days-web-python/README.md

 It was cool experience and I almost knew all these stuff, so it was just a training.
 I have done in smtp.gmail system instead of sendGrid cause my country is blocked

+### 57-60 days - Flask auth - 03.08 18:17

+I just have watched whole season and it was quite entertaining